 - How does HoneyBook handle disputes?

-Clients can file disputes regarding credit card purchases or payments made via ACH bank transfer through HoneyBook.
+Clients can dispute credit card purchases or payments made via ACH bank transfer through HoneyBook.
 When filing disputes, the cardholder’s bank will ask them to choose a reason for the dispute, which can be any of the following:

 - Credit not processed